ShamWuo/cbsscripts/README.md

 ## Data Storage

+### With Supabase (Recommended)
-All scripts are stored locally in your browser's localStorage.
-This means:
+- All scripts are stored in a shared Supabase database
-- Your data stays on your device
+- Everyone on your team can see all scripts
+- Real-time updates - new scripts appear automatically
+- Free tier includes 500 MB storage (plenty for scripts!)

+### Without Supabase (Fallback)
+- Scripts are stored locally in your browser's localStorage
+- Only you can see your scripts
-- No account or internet connection required
+- No internet connection required
-- Data persists between browser sessions
 - To backup: Use the "Export All Scripts" feature
 - To restore: Use the "Import Scripts" feature
-- To clear: Clear your browser's localStorage

 ## Tips for CyberPatriot Competitions